|Date & Location||Sign Up||Instructor|

 3. Snorkel – A simple J-tube snorkel will be best.

-5. Weights – Please have some small weights (1-2 lbs).
+5. Weights – Small weights (1-2 lbs).
 It is better to adjust your buoyancy with smaller weights and also creates less drag.
 Coated weights are recommended, but uncoated weights are permitted as well.

 6. Weight Belt– A rubber weight belt is necessary.
 Nylon weight belts are not permitted.